mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Or you can right-click on any docker title bar or open space in any toolbar, and select Toolbox.
 It's the first option.

-Also, you can check the Settings menu, it has got a lot of interesting stuff, then go to the Dockers menu and select Toolbox.
+Also, you can check the :guilabel:`Settings` menu, it has got a lot of interesting stuff, then go to the Dockers menu and select :guilabel:`Toolbox`.

 Tool icons size is too big
 --------------------------